Saat Bhai Champa: Variants

 In a West Bengali tale published by author Pranab Chandra Roy Choudhury with the title Seven Champa Brothers and Sister Parul, a king has seven queens, the first six arrogant, but the youngest demure and loved best by the king.
 One day, the seventh queen is pregnant, which fuels the bitter jealousy of the co-queens.
 The king gives her a bell at the end of a cord to ring if she needs something, but the seventh queen rings it too many times, which annoys the king.
-Finally, the she gives birth to eight children, seven boys and a girl, who are taken by the co-queens and buried under a dung heap, and replaced by puppies and a kitten.
+Finally, she gives birth to eight children, seven boys and a girl, who are taken by the co-queens and buried under a dung heap, and replaced by puppies and a kitten.
 The king, seeing the little animals, banishes the seventh queen to the menial position of cleaning the cowshed.
 Back to the children, eight trees sprout: seven Champak or Champa flower trees, and one Parul flower.
 Some time later, the king's gardener tries to pluck the flowers, but the trees begin to speak and call for the co-queens to come.
 They also cannot get the flowers.
-The king himself comes and also cannot takes the flowers.
+The king himself comes and also cannot take the flowers.
 Lastly, the disgraced queen comes and plucks the flowers; her children come back to life.